 Marketing Automation software previously might have been synonymous with email automation, but they are steadily becoming both more sophisticated platforms also offering wider functionality.

-Which of these Marketing Automation functions are valued as most important criteria in selection of the Marketing Automation software?
+Which of these Marketing Automation functions are valued as most important criteria in the selection of the Marketing Automation software?

 The state of marketing automation report